Ecclesiastical provinces and dioceses of the Episcopal Church

-The Episcopal Church (TEC) is governed by a General Convention and consists of 108 dioceses: 96 dioceses in the United States proper, plus ten dioceses in other countries or outlying U.S. territories, the diocese of Convocation of Episcopal Churches in Europe, and a diocese for Armed Services and Federal Ministries.
+The Episcopal Church (TEC) is governed by a General Convention and consists of 107 dioceses: 95 dioceses in the United States proper, plus ten dioceses in other countries or outlying U.S. territories, the diocese of Convocation of Episcopal Churches in Europe, and a diocese for Armed Services and Federal Ministries.

 A diocese, which is led by a bishop, includes all the parishes and missions within its borders, which usually correspond to a state or a portion of a state.
 Some dioceses includes portions of more than one state.
-For example, the Diocese of Washington includes the District of Columbia and part of Maryland.
+For example, the Diocese of Washington includes the District of Columbia and part of Maryland; the Diocese of Spokane also includes parishes in Idaho.